 ARTICLES

-Torinome Shoten opened on October 28, 2023, in a renovated building that once supported the town's daily life as the Yamamoto Hardware Store.
-Inside, books, food items, general goods, and second-hand clothing are spaciously displayed, creating an atmosphere where you can spend more than just shopping time.
-About 80% of the books are second-hand, and one of their charms is the sense of layered time and the presence of previous owners, which you don't get with new books.
+Torinome Shoten opened on October 28, 2023, in a building that once supported the town's daily life as the Yamamoto Hardware Store.
+Inside, books, food items, general goods, and second-hand clothing are spaciously arranged, creating an atmosphere where you can spend more than just time shopping.
+About 80% of the books are second-hand, and one of the charms is feeling the layers of time and the presence of previous owners, something you don't get with new books.

 Enjoy a Relaxing Meal and Shopping Experience